PunitDh/MyCDN/README.md

 **Description**

-Rounds all numbers in the list up
+Rounds all numbers in the list up to their nearest integer values

 **Usage**